 Every gardener has a signature, and Deborah Nevins’s is the monumental hedge.
 Her NYC-based landscape design firm Deborah Nevins & Associates deploys walls of uniform greenery to organize and define space in projects as diverse as a Hudson Valley estate surrounding a Neoclassical mansion; a 40-acre park for a Renzo Piano-designed cultural foundation in Athens, Greece; the courtyard of a new Tribeca loft building; and her own East Coast weekend house near the water.

 At home, Nevins has hedges within hedges: layers of towering hornbeam, privet and yew, punctuated throughout with five types of rounded boxwood.
-She invited us to visit the other day:
+She invited Cara Greenberg to visit:

 Photography by Deborah Nevins except where noted.

 Nevins, a member of the Remodelista + Gardenista Architect/Designer Directory, grew up in New York City and New Haven.
 One of her earliest memories is collecting wildflowers with her mother in a New England field.
 Her career in landscape design began when she was studying architectural history at Columbia University in the 1980s (“They didn’t think landscape history was academically serious enough”).
 Someone asked her to help with a garden in Connecticut–and it happened to have been laid out by landscape-design luminary Russell Page.